-Overall S Overall Status Current Period Prior Overall Period Trend Observations Based on standardized IV&V scoring Activities are underway for CMS Wave, Central Wave, Payroll Wave, and Departmental Wave.
-The parallel activities present risks to schedule due to complexity, dependencies, and resource capacity.
+Overall St atus Current Prior Overall Observations Period Period Trend Based on standardized IV&V scoring The DDI Phase has been rescheduled to adjust phases.
+Activities are underway for CMS Wave, Central Wave, Payroll Wave, and Departmental Wave.
 CMS Wave Issues 25 and 26 were logged previously.
-Each has a resolution plan and activities are underway and, as of April, Issue 26 was resolved and Issue 25 was behind schedule.
-While each issue presented schedule risks, as of April, Issue 25 does not threaten the overall CMS Wave implementation.
+Each has a resolution plan and activities are underway and, as of February, were on schedule.
 Observed planning activities are consistent with the Project Management Plan and standard practices.
 As part of a multi-faceted organizational change management program, the Project regularly conducts proactive communications to stakeholders, including partner system organizations such as FFMIS/STMS and state agencies.
 Significant rescheduling has been completed and this should enable agencies to learn, prepare and pursue funding for internal work and to secure commitment from enterprise partner system organizations and agencies to fulfill critical dependencies.
 Risks and Issues are being managed proactively and with an appropriate sense of urgency.
 The Project is actively managing risk to execution of project activities and the implementation schedule.
 The risk of turnover in key positions remains high.
-The multi-year, multi-phase implementation approach increases the probability of occurrence.
+The multi-year, multiphase implementation approach increases the probability of occurrence.
 The project's managerial and reporting structure supports staff development, process definition, quality assurance, and other functions necessary for project success.
 Cost management and resource allocation are monitored closely by Track Managers and PMO.
 Quality control, financial control, and vendor processes are established and consistently executed.
 Collaboration between the State Project Team and Accenture Team continues to produce acceptable results.
-The Project trend is stabl
+The Project trend is stable as work toward executing the statement of work and producing deliverables is proceeding according to plan.